swaroop325/go-server/README.txt

+GO Server - Sample Api

-To listen and run the app
+To listen and run the app in the local
+1. Clone the repository
-~/go/bin/gin
+2. ~/go/bin/gin